Mitix-EPI/Face-Recognition-using-Siamese-Networks/pair/README.md

 *Do not hesitate to check the content of the csv files because I think there are a lot of informations that I can not summarize in the README*

-TODO Insert graph of the accuracy of the best model

 ---